wolfgangwarneke/udacity-react-native-flashcards/README.md

 ### Usage

-TODO finish usage section
+As a user you can:
+* Receive reminder notifications at 8pm!
+* Create a new deck
+* Create more decks
+* Delete all of the decks at once
+* Add questions/answer pairs to the decks as *cards*
+* Take a quiz of all the questions in a deck in randomized order
+* Receive feedback while taking the quiz to know how many questions are left
+* Receive feedback at end of quiz to the amount of correct questions and percentage.

 ### Features

 * Nice, blue colors.
-TODO finish features section
+* Decent UX (but it could be a lot better)
+* Local storage!

 ## Built With

-* [UdaciFitness](https://???) - Used notification functions from the UdaciFitness example project by [Tyler McGinniss](http://???)
+* [UdaciFitness](https://github.com/udacity/reactnd-UdaciFitness-complete/) - Notification functions from the UdaciFitness example project by [Tyler McGinniss](https://github.com/tylermcginnis)
 * [React](https://github.com/facebook/react) - JavaScript UI framework
-* [React Native](https://???) - Cross platform mobile apps with React!
+* [React Native](https://facebook.github.io/react-native/) - Cross platform mobile apps with React!
-* [Create React Native App](https://???) - Tool to bootstrap a simple React Native boilerplate app
+* [Create React Native App](https://github.com/react-community/create-react-native-app) - Tool to bootstrap simple React Native boilerplate apps
-* [React Navigation](https://???) - Routing tool for React Native mobile apps
+* [React Navigation](https://reactnavigation.org/) - Routing tool for React Native mobile apps

 ## License